 - 54% will use edge computing applications for energy efficiency management

-- Most edge disruptors expect ROI of over 20% in the next three years.
+- Most edge disruptors expect an ROI of over 20% in the next three years.

 What is Edge Computing?